SchoolOfCode/final-project_front-end-12/README.md

 # Seasonal

-_Seasonal_ is a web application made to help consumers make more informed choices about the produce they buy, by providing them information about the food that's currently in season.
+_Seasonal_ is a web application made to help UK-based users make more informed choices about the produce they buy, by providing them information about the food that's currently in season in the UK.

-_Seasonal_ was created by six developers from the [School of Code](https://github.com/SchoolOfCode) over the course of four weeks.
+_Seasonal_ was created by six developers from the [School of Code](https://github.com/SchoolOfCode) over the course of four weeks, before being presented to other developers and industry professionals at a virtual exhibition-style Demo Day.
+A recording of our presentation of this project at Bootcamp 12.0 Demo Day can be [viewed here on Youtube](https://www.youtube.com/watch?v=Oit70HijLSY&feature=youtu.be).

 Our team consists of: